 Hummingbird Feeder Recipe

-4 parts water to 1 part sugar
+4 parts water to 1 part white sugar (not Organic)

 Bring water and sugar to a boil then take off the heat and let cool completely.
 Fill hummingbird feeder with cooled solution and store any leftover in the refrigerator.
 Do not use red dye, it is unnecessary and could be harmful to the birds.